Download IRS Form 1098-Q 2019 Qualifying Longevity Annuity Contract Information

 Form 1098-Q Instructions

-The IRS provides separate Instructions for Form 1098-Q, which you can download by clicking this link.
+The IRS provides separate instructions for Form 1098-Q, which you can download by clicking this link.
 Form 1098-Q reporting may be done electronically through the Filing Information Returns Electronically (FIRE) System.
-IRS Pub.
-1220 provides information on how to report 1098-Q electronically.
-Fillable Form 1098-Q copies B and C are available online in pdf format on the IRS website.
+IRS Publication 1220 provides information on how to submit the report electronically.
 The due date for providing this form to a participant is January 31, 2020.

 Form 1098-Q Copy A on paper shall be filed by February 28, 2020, or March 31, 2020, if filed electronically.
 There is no fill-in form option for Copy A. Late filing penalties apply if the lender fails to file a correct return by the due date without a reasonable cause.
 The penalties are as follows: